 - When teaching grammar, for example, teach more inductively – i.e. give the example and have students elicit the rule.

 - Use open-ended activities as opposed to close-ended activities.
-Brainstorming for example is a great open-ended activites because it allows for multiple responses to one teacher cue.
+Brainstorming for example is a great open-ended activities because it allows for multiple responses to one teacher cue.
 Also, it appeals to heterogenous classes, because all students are working at their own pace – the stronger students are participating while the slower and more quieter ones are listening, but they are active!

 - Use lots of structured pair and group work to support a teaching point.